hkwonx12/bankingapp/journals/Matt_Bowes.md

 - Rehauled migrations and checking/saving endpoints.

 # 4-7-23
-- Completed routes and queries.
+- Completed routes, transactions, and queries.

 # 4-17-23
 - Started frontend authentication and created slices for our user and jsx files.